 - Clean up any spilled urine, feces, or blood right away.
 Avoid touching.

-- Use the toilet instead of a urinal.
+- Have your child use the toilet instead of a urinal.

-- Use the same toilet each time you use the bathroom in your home.
-Sit down on the toilet to urinate to keep urine from splashing or spraying.
-Flush the toilet a few times after each use.
+- Have your child use the same toilet each time when using the bathroom at home.
+Have your child sit down on the toilet to urinate to keep urine from splashing or spraying.
+Flush the toilet a few times after each use .

 - Wash exposed clothing, bedding, and bath towels alone.

-- If you cough, clean up mucus right away.
+- If your child coughs, clean up mucus right away.
 Avoid touching.
 Do not swallow mucus.
-Talk to your doctor if you are coughing.
+Talk to the doctor if your child is coughing.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away: